Oregon Inclusion Initiative

 Goals

-Build on current high-quality inclusion and pyramid model implementation efforts.
+Build on current high-quality inclusion and implementation efforts.

-Provide access to high quality workshops, coaching, and professional development to families, early learning system partners at the community level, within programs, and with the early learning workforce.
+Provide access to high quality workshops, coaching, and professional development to early learning system partners at the community level and the early learning workforce.

 Team